-There are two boat launches at Spada Lake.
+There are two boat launches at Spada Lake reservoir.
 The boat launch at South Fork is available for trailered boat access whenever the lake level is 1410' msl or above.
 Trailored boat access is available at South Shore when the lake level is 1425' msl or above.
-Check the PUD web page Sultan River Conditions for information regarding reservoir levels and weather forecasts.
+Check our Rain, Wind, Reservoir, and River Conditions for information regarding reservoir levels and weather forecasts.
 Remember that combustion engines are not allowed on Spada Reservoir.

 SOUTH SHORE ROAD: